Decision Intelligence Platform

 18% consensus — No agreement on link

-The factors with the most connections are the ones you can't afford to get wrong.
+The criteria with the most connections are the ones you can't afford to get wrong.
 Low consensus on a connection?
 That's the objection waiting to surface.

 Executive team